Code-Institute-Submissions/virtual_piano_teacher/README.md

 No  | The notes play for the appropriate lenght (4 beats, 2 beats, 1 beat) No  | There is a dropdown allowing the user to choose different song snippets to learn Yes | Pop up once song is complete alerting user.
+Yes | Pop up modal displaying instructions on how to use website/app.

 ## Bugs - Fixed

 1. Piano sounds would not play when user click on piano key.
-I was using incorrectly formatted audio.
+I was using incorrectly formatted audio tags.
     Now update to format shown here: https://www.w3schools.com/tags/tag_audio.asp
 2. Incorrect sounds were playing when user clicks on piano keys.
 Audio files in pianokeys folder where named inconsistenly.
     Now updated to follow format octave and letter.
 1C, 2B etc.